*Note: Contains Plot Spoilers*

 best films of the 90’s alongside Martin Scorsese, by including all three as one work.

-like a great novel, I find myself revisiting it every year or so (careful not to view too
+great novel, I find myself revisiting it every year or so (careful not to view too much as to

-much as to become insensitive) in order to see how the work affects me and how my
+become insensitive) in order to see how the work affects me and how my understanding,

-understanding, age and life experience causes the meanings to evolve.
-The three films,
+age and life experience causes the meanings to evolve.
+The three films, which a few

-which a few years ago were released lovingly filled with enough extras to provide a home
+years ago were released lovingly filled with enough extras to provide a home version of

-version of film school, were inspired by the colors of the French flag and each deals with
+film school, were inspired by the colors of the French flag and each deals with the

 Blue is for freedom, White stands for equality and Red